otago-polytechnic-bit-courses/ID721001-mobile-application-development/lecture-notes/03-android-overview.md

 </androidx.constraintlayout.widget.ConstraintLayout>
 ```

-We have removed the `TextView` widget and added a `Toolbar` widget.
-Why? we may not want to show the `Toolbar` on specific screens, i.e., the login screen.
+You have removed the `TextView` widget and added a `Toolbar` widget.
+Why? you may not want to show the `Toolbar` on specific screens, i.e., the login screen.

 Go to `MainActivity.kt` and add the following code: